ShareGrid/sharetribe/interview.md

 ## Code Quiz

-Please fork [this repository](https://github.com/sharetribe/sharetribe) and get it running on your computer.
-The README has complete instructions for getting rails/mysql/sphinx fired up.
+1. Please fork [this repository](https://github.com/sharetribe/sharetribe) and get it running on your computer.
+  - The README has complete instructions for getting rails/mysql/sphinx fired up.
+2. Seed some items into the database.
+3. Build the feature

 ___

 Your feature request is to build **Amazon-style wishlists**.

-- logged-in user should be able to add/remove each listing from their `"favorites"`.
+- logged-in user should be able to add/remove each listing from their *"favorites"* list.
-- header menu should have a link to visit the favorites. but only if they have favorited at least one item.
+- header menu should have a link to visit the list, but only if they have favorited at least one item.

+**Bonus:**
+- A user can have many lists
+- Can choose which list a listing is added to
-**Bonus:** user can have many favorites lists, and be able to update the name of the list.
+- Can Update the name of the list

 ___